elixir-cloud-aai/mock-DRS/README.md

-[Connexion](https://github.com/zalando/connexion)-based mockup service implementing parts of the GA4GH Task Execution Service API schema.
+[Connexion](https://github.com/zalando/connexion)-based mockup service implementing parts of the GA4GH Data Repository Service API schema.
 The service was developed to implement and test [TEStribute](https://github.com/elixir-europe/TEStribute), a task distribution logic package for TES instances.
-It features an extended TES specification to provide parameters required for the model underlying the task distribution logic.
+It features a mock DRS specification to provide parameters required for the model underlying the task distribution logic.

 ## Implementation

-Not that only those parts of the service are implemented that are required for developing, testing and debugging [TEStribute](https://github.com/elixir-europe/TEStribute).
+Note that only those parts of the service are implemented that are required for developing, testing and debugging [TEStribute](https://github.com/elixir-europe/TEStribute).
 For all other endpoints only stubs are implemented that return the most basic valid response (typically an empty JSON object).